beeeginner/Cox-sage/README.md

 The code for the article 'Cox-Sage: Enhancing Cox proportional hazards model with interpretable graph neural networks for cancer prognosis' under review in Briefings in Bioinformatics
 # Dataset Availability

 We will upload the processed data to both Kaggle and Zendo.
-The Kaggle link is [here](https://www.kaggle.com/datasets/ridgiemo/processed-gene-and-clinical-data), and the Zendo link is [here](https://zenodo.org/records/14204893).
+The Kaggle link is [https://www.kaggle.com/datasets/ridgiemo/processed-gene-and-clinical-data](https://www.kaggle.com/datasets/ridgiemo/processed-gene-and-clinical-data), and the Zendo link is [https://zenodo.org/records/14204893](https://zenodo.org/records/14204893).

 # Experimental Results in the Paper
 The folder 'prediction_output' contains the prediction results of the model on the LIHC dataset, along with the corresponding KM survival analysis result images.
 The folder 'prognostic_genes' includes the results and images of the prognostic genes identified by the model on the LIHC dataset.
-Due to the large number of images, we have only uploaded a subset of them; the remaining results can be downloaded and reviewed via the zendo link.
+Due to the large number of images, we have only uploaded the most relevant parts; the remaining results can be downloaded and reviewed via the zendo link.

 # Requirements